icyphox/site/pages/blog/irc-for-dms.md

 ## The status quo of instant messaging apps

-I've tried a _ton_ of messaging applications -- Signal, WhatsApp, Telegram, Wire, Jami (Ring), Matrix, Slack, Discord and more recently, DeltaChat.
+I've tried a _ton_ of messaging applications---Signal, WhatsApp, Telegram, Wire, Jami (Ring), Matrix, Slack, Discord and more recently, DeltaChat.

 **Signal**: It straight up sucks on Android.
 Not to mention the